Qualities of a Healthy Relationship & Signs of Unhealthy Relationships

 Below you can find some of the qualities that makes a relationship healthy:

-- Having fun together more often than not and enjoys spending time separately, with own friends, as well as other friends.
-The couple is able to give each other space to spend time away from each other as well as plans for things together as a couple and with others.
+- Having fun together more often than not and enjoys spending time separately with friends.
+The couple is able to give each other space to spend time away from each other, as well as plan for things together as a couple and with others.

 - Feels safe with each other and trusts each other.

-- Are faithful to each other if you have made a commitment to.
+- Are faithful to each other if they have made a commitment.

 - Supports each other’s individual goals in life such as jobs & school decisions.

-- Both accept responsibility for your actions and accept you are wrong.
+- Both accept responsibility for actions and accept when they are wrong.

-- Encourage each other’s interest and have privacy (phone, diary).
+- Encourage each other’s interests and have privacy (phone, diary).

-- Never feel like you are being pressured for sex if relationship is sexual.
+- Never feel like they are being pressured for sex if relationship is sexual.

-- Allows each other space when you need it and seek help when needed.
+- Allow each other space when needed and seek help when needed.